Small-billed elaenia: Description

 The small-billed elaenia is 13 to 15 cm long.
 It is a small elaenia without a crest.
 The sexes have the same plumage.
 Adults have a bright olive-green crown with a partially visible white stripe in the middle.
 They have whitish lores and a thin but distinct white eyering.
 Their upperparts are bright olive-green.
 Their wings are dusky with whitish tips on the coverts that show as three wing bars.
-Their flight feathers have narrow whitish edges.
+Their flight feathers have narrow whitish edges.The Small-billed elaenia features a short, stubby beak with a slightly curved upper mandible that is perfectly adapted for snatching insects and plucking small berries.
+Its bill is notably smaller and more delicate than those of other similar flycatchers, serving as a key identifying feature for birdwatchers in South America.
 Their tail is dusky.
 Their throat is gray, their breast a slightly darker gray with sometimes an olive wash, and their belly and undertail coverts whitish.
 Both sexes have a dark brown iris, a black bill with a dull pinkish base to the mandible, and black legs and feet.

 Distribution and habitat

 The small-billed elaenia breeds in eastern and southeastern Bolivia, most of Paraguay, Brazil from São Paulo state south through Rio Grande do Sul, all of Uruguay, and northeastern Argentina as far south as central Buenos Aires Province and coastally somewhat further.
 For the austral winter it moves north into the western half of Brazil; northern Bolivia; east of the Andes in Peru, Ecuador, Colombia, and Venezuela; the Guianas; Aruba; and Trinidad.
 It has been documented as a vagrant twice in Illinois and once in each of Texas and Quebec, but not in Mexico, Central America, or the Caribbean away from the South American coastal islands.
+An individual was seen in Florida in 2025.

 In its breeding range the small-billed elaenia inhabits somewhat open landscapes including the edges and openings of forest and woodland, riparian forest, secondary forest, taller shrublands, parks, and gardens.
 In the austral winter it also inhabits most of the same landscapes and adds savanna, the canopy of humid forest, and river islands.